Projectyl/projectyl.github.io/_posts/2022-04-19-post-14-year-round.md

 <br>

 Many institutes offer year-round internships for interested students that are open throughout the year.
 UG/PG students are asked to send in their applications at any point of the year and participate in summer programs/research work for a certain amount of time.
 Below we have listed 10 institutes that offer such year-wide programs. _Note that the headings are hyperlinks to the respective webpages_.
+The list is available for download as [pdf](/_pages/summer.pdf/).

 {% for row in site.data.year-round %}
 {% assign name = row["Institute"] %}